 Pumpkins are not just for carving.
 The pumpkin’s bright orange color is a dead giveaway that it is loaded with an antioxidant called beta-carotene.
 Beta-carotene is one of the plant carotenoids converted to vitamin A in the body.
 Other orange squashes are similarly gifted.

 Current research indicates that foods containing beta-carotene may reduce the risk of developing certain types of cancer and offers protection against heart disease.
 Beta-carotene is also believed to protect against some degenerative aspects of aging.
 However, it doesn’t end there!

 Pumpkin contains calcium.
 Many of my patients are encouraged to find alternatives to dairy.
 Pumpkins are a great way to still get your calcium!
 One cup of cooked pumpkin has 37 mg of calcium.
+(1)

-Pumpkin is also high in vitamin C and E, which are great for stamina and energy.
+Pumpkin is high in vitamins C and E (1) which are great for stamina and energy.

 The potassium in pumpkin (1) helps to keep you heart rhythm strong.